NHK Kōhaku Quiz Gassen

-NHK Kohaku Quiz Kassen (ＮＨＫ紅白クイズ合戦, NHK Kouhaku Kuizu Kassen, NHK Red & White Quiz Battle) is a trivia game published by Nintendo and developed by Nintendo EAD in cooperation with NHK.
+NHK Kohaku Quiz Kassen (ＮＨＫ紅白クイズ合戦, NHK Kouhaku Kuizu Kassen, NHK Red & White Quiz Battle) is a trivia game developed and published by Nintendo in cooperation with NHK Enterprises.
 It was released on December 17, 2009 in Japan only.

 Gameplay

 Players use Miis as playable characters.
 Players answer questions about NHK television series.
 Each player or team gains points for answering correctly and loses points for answering incorrectly.

 Types

 There are many game types in this game: